treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

     return Counter(items).most_common(1)[0][0]
 ```

-And our well-intentioned coworker has decided to use deep iterable unpacking to refactor our code to this:
+And our well-intentioned coworker has decided to use deep multiple assignment to refactor our code to this:

 ```python
 def most_common(items):